 Delaying aeration until the spring.
 Whenever you run a heavy machine that disrupts the soil, you run the risk of crabgrass breakthrough as well as weakened turf.
 In the springtime, most lawns receive a crabgrass pre-emergent.
-What this application does is setup a “barrier” to prevent crabgrass seeds from germinating.
-When you run a heavy machine that pokes holes in the soil this barrier will not be able to set up properly, thus inviting crabgrass to thrive.
-Anytime you want to do anything that will disrupt the soil, you should do it in the fall time.
-The reason being is that the lawn will have a full fall and then a full spring growing season to recover, and you will have a better success rate of the pre-emergent in the prevention of crabgrass.
+This application sets up a “barrier” to prevent crabgrass seeds from germinating.
+When you disrupt the soil by aerating, this barrier can fail, inviting crabgrass to thrive when temperatures rise in the summer.
+Anytime you want to do anything that will disrupt the soil, it is best to do it in the fall.

 Leaving bald and thinning spots until the spring.
-As stated above, the lawn grows best in the spring and in the fall.
-Waiting until spring to take care of these bald and thinning areas can prove to be difficult.
-When seeding in the spring, you cannot use a pre-emergent for crabgrass (at least in the areas of concerns) as the pre-emergent will prevent the germination of desirable grass as well as crabgrass.
-New grass in the premature stages are very susceptible to stresses that come with temperature.
-So when you seed in the fall, the new grass will have all of the fall, as well as the spring growing season to be prepared for the summer stress that comes along with the warmer temps.
+Turf has two optimal growing seasons–the spring and the fall.
+Waiting until spring to take care of these bare or thinning areas can prove problematic, however.
+When seeding in the spring, you cannot use most pre-emergent weed controls as these products will prevent the germination of your new grass seed as well.
+Newly germinating grass is also sensitive and very susceptible to stresses that come in summer time (heat, drought, insects, and weeds).
+By seeding in the fall, your new grass has two growing seasons (the fall and the following spring) to be prepared for the summer stressors that await.

 Leaving too much leaf cover on the lawn.
-Avoiding removing leaves until all have fallen is a common lawn care mistake.
-As the leaves accumulate on the lawn, they smother the existing turf by not allowing sunlight to the blades thus weakening the turf.
-Lawns need as much sunlight as they can absorb during the autumn months to store nutrients for the winter dormancy stage.
-Light starved grass tends to weaken and die, so rake them up often.
-Also, a good mulching blade on the mower is key in the fall.
+Picking up leaves in the fall is hard work and a hassle, but letting leaves accumulate on your lawn until all have fallen is a common lawn care mistake.
+As the leaf litter builds up, it smothers the existing turf and blocks sunlight from reaching the blades.
+Lawns need as much sun as they can absorb during the autumn months to store nutrients for their winter dormancy.
+Light-starved grass tends to weaken and die, so rake those leaves up as much as you can as part of your fall lawn care–or invest in a good mulching blade for your mower!